CryptechTest/minetest_doc_items/API.md

 Custom factoids can be added with `doc.sub.items.register_factoid`.

-The idea behind factoids is to generate as much information as possible automatically to reduce reduncancy, inconsistencs and the workload of hand- written descriptions.
+The idea behind factoids is to generate as much information as possible automatically to reduce redundancy, inconsistencies and the workload of hand- written descriptions.

 ### Long description and usage help
 Factoids are not always sufficient to describe an item.
 This is the case for facts where the item definition can not be used to automatically generate texts.
-Examples: Custom formspecs, ABMs, special tool action on rightclick.
+Examples: Custom formspecs, ABMs, special tool action on right-click.

 That's where the long description and usage help comes into play.
 Those are two texts which are written manually for a specific item.